gregfullard/100-days-of-code/log.md

 ### Day R2D44: 2020-11-17
 R2D44 #100DaysOfCode - Added python method to parse a markdown file, pull the frontmatter, calculate the ontologyId and then load to DynamoDB.
 Next up: Stepping through a directory tree, loading all the skills into the ontology.

+### Day R2D45: 2020-11-18
+R2D45 #100DaysOfCode - Wrapped up the generation of all skills pages from the directory of markdown files.
+Finally started moving back into Gatsby work by moving content from my old Ghost blog into the new Gatsby version.
+Should hopefully be a matter of days before I can migrate the live site.